PolymeshAssociation/polymesh-documentation-site/docs/300-developer-resources/060-bug-bounty/index.md

 ### Rules

 - Rewards will be decided on a per case basis.
-This bug bounty program's terms and conditions are at the sole discretion of the Polymesh Association.
+This bug bounty program's terms and conditions are at the sole discretion of Polymesh.
 - Rewards will vary depending on the severity of the issue.
 - Disclose the bug only through the approved channels: [Immunefi](https://immunefi.com/bounty/polymesh/), email, or Discord.
 Do not disclose a bug or vulnerability publicly until it has been addressed, especially for critical issues.
 Public disclosure before resolution may disqualify the submission from a reward.
 - The bugs being considered for the reward are based on a first come, first served basis; duplicate bugs will not be considered.
 - If you want to add more information to a provided issue, edit the original report or continue the conversation in the same thread; do not create a new submission.
 - Other variables considered for rewards include: the quality of the issue description, the instructions for reproducibility, and the quality of the fix (if included).
-- Determinations of eligibility, score, and all terms related to an award are at the sole and final discretion of the Polymesh Association.
+- Determinations of eligibility, score, and all terms related to an award are at the sole and final discretion of Polymesh.
 - Submissions need to be related to the Bounty Scope.
 Submissions out of the Bounty Scope won't be eligible for a reward.
 - Any interference with the protocol, client, or platform services, on purpose or not during the process, will make the submission process invalid.
 - It is mandatory to read and follow the responsible disclosure policy available in the references.
 Submissions not following the disclosure policy will not be eligible for a reward.